apache/mesos/docs/getting-started.md

 For full support of process isolation under Linux a recent kernel >=3.10 is required.

-Mesos agent also run on Windows.
-To build Mesos agent from source, Visual Studio 2015 is required.
+The Mesos agent also runs on Windows.
+To build Mesos from source, follow the instructions in the [Windows](windows.md) section.

 Make sure your hostname is resolvable via DNS or via `/etc/hosts` to allow full support of Docker's host-networking capabilities, needed for some of the Mesos tests.
 When in doubt, please validate that `/etc/hosts` contains your hostname.